 You may either vote "FOR" or "WITHHOLD" authority to vote for each nominee for the board of directors.
-You may vote "FOR", "AGAINST" or "ABSTAIN" on any other proposals.
+You may vote "FOR", "AGAINST" or "ABSTAIN" on the proposal to ratify the selection of Freed Maxick CPAs, P.C. as the independent registered public accounting firm of the Company for the year ending December 31, 2017.